 5.Shanghai Disney Resort

-How’s it for a unique Shanghai holiday?
+How is it for a unique Shanghai holiday?
 Share my suggestions with those who are going to explore the city with you!
-Odyssey’d be happy to fit any of the above things into your tour itinerary.
-Reach us at firstname.lastname@example.org or just try me for questions regarding travel in China.
+Odyssey would be happy to fit any of the above things into your tour itinerary.
+Reach us at or just try me for questions regarding travel in China.